-Curb Bomp (CP) Questions (about box for yes) RAMP RAMP RAMP RAMP RAMP RAMP RAMP RAMP 20 Curb Ramp (CR) Questions (check box for yes) Is the maximum CR gutter slope ≤ 5.00%?
+Curb Ramp (CR) Questions (check box for yes) RAMP RAMP RAMP RAMP RAMP RAMP RAMP RAMP 20 Is the maximum CR gutter slope ≤ 5.00%?
 21 Is the minimum width of adjacent walk ≥ 48"?
-R RAMP RAMP RAMP RAMP RAMP RAMP RAMP Curb Ramp (CR) Questions (check box for yes) 22 Is the maximum cross slope of adjacent walk ≤ 2.00%?
-23 Is the maximum running slope of adjacent walk ≤ 5.00% or ≤ adjacent roadway grade?
-24 Is the surface or any horizontal opening of the CR compliant? g questions to be filled out by office personnel: 25 Record Illinois State Curb Ramp Condition Rating (1 - 4) 26 Record Illinois State Curb Ramp User Rating (1 - 4) Sidewalk Questions (sheek hey fee yes) 51 DE - 27 Sidewalk Questions (check box for yes) Is there sidewalk along this segment?
+RAMP RAMP RAMP RAMP RAMP RAMP RAMP 22 Curb Ramp (CR) Questions (check box for yes) 23 Is the maximum cross slope of adjacent walk ≤ 2.00%?
+23 is the maximum running slope of adjacent waik \$ 5.00% of \$ adjacent roadway grade: Is the surface or any horizontal opening of the CR compliant? Ш Ш Ш Ш 25 questions to be filled out by office personnel: 26 Record Illinois State Curb Ramp Condition Rating (1 - 4) 20 Record Illinois State Curb Ramp User Rating (1 - 4) SIDE Sidewalk Questions (check box for yes) SIDE 27 Is there sidewalk along this segment?
 If yes, answer 28-31 28 Does sidewalk meet maximum cross slope requirements?
 29 Does sidewalk meet maximum running grade requirements?
 30 Does sidewalk meet minimum width requirements?
-31 Does the surface condition meet requirements? · NORTH EAST SOUTH WEST OTHER OTHER OTHER OTHER 32 Crosswalk Questions(check box for yes) LEG LEG LEG LEG Is the crosswalk marked?
-If yes, continue to 33 Ц Ц 33 Record minimum width of crosswalk (inches) If no yield or stop control, is the cross slope ≤ 5.00% or if yield or stop control, is cross 34 slope $\leq 2.00\%$?
-If no for either, continue to 35 35 Record maximum cross slope of crosswalk (%) 36 Is the running slope (grade) of the crosswalk ≤ 5.00%?
+31 Does the surface condition meet requirements?
+Crosswalk Questions(check box for yes) EAST LEG SOUTH LEG WEST LEG OTHER OTHER OTHER OTHER 32 Is the crosswalk marked?
+If yes, continue to 33 LEG 33 Record minimum width of crosswalk (inches) 34 If no yield or stop control, is the cross slope $\leq 5.00\%$ or if yield or stop control, is cross slope $\leq 2.00\%$ ?
+If no for either, continue to 35 35 Record maximum cross slope of crosswalk (%) 36 Is the running slope (grade) of the crosswalk $\leq$ 5.00%?
 If no, continue to 37 37 Record maximum running slope (grade) of crosswalk (%) 38 Is the surface smooth, firm, stable, slip-resistant?
-Traffic Familian and Occasions (check have former) RAMP RAMP RAMP RAMP RAMP RAMP RAMP RAMP
+Traffic Equipment Questions (check box for yes) RAMP RAMP RAMP RAMP RAMP RAMP RAMP RAMP 39 Are there traffic signals?
+40 Are there pedestrian signals?
+If yes, continue to 41-44 41 Is there a ped push button within MUTCD recommended area?
+42 Is APS installed?
+43 Do the operable parts allow for 2" dia. use w/closed fist?
+44 Does the ped push button allow for the necessary reach?